pipecat-ai/pipecat-ai.github.io/docs/deploying-your-bot/02-basic-pattern.md

 A good pattern to work to is the assumption that your `bot.py` is an encapsulated entity and does not have any knowledge of the `bot_runner.py`.
 You should provide the bot everything it needs to operate during instantiation.

-Sticking to this approach helps keep things simple and makes it easier to step through debugging (if the bot launched, you know to look for errors in your bot file.)
+Sticking to this approach helps keep things simple and makes it easier to step through debugging (if the bot launched and something goes wrong, you know to look for errors in your bot file.)

 ### Showing a web UI